Stevens eager for more silverware at 45

 "Sam and Walks pulled me aside five minutes before the toss and said I was going to miss out and that they were going to play Blakey.

 "But I am very tight with Sam and Walks.
-I just said to them 'get me to Finals Day and I'll win you the competition."
+I just said to them 'get me to Finals Day and I'll win you the competition'."

 Stevens' seven fours in his unbeaten 47, in 28 balls, in the semi-final win over much fancied Sussex was certainly a key factor - and he then played his part in a superb team performance in the final as Kent won in the end with ease.